antonvw/wex/README.md

-wxExtension contains a wxWidgets extension library, adding xml lexer configuration use full classes to wxWidgets, and some applications that show how to use it.
+wxExtension contains a wxWidgets extension library, adding xml lexer configuration and usefull classes to wxWidgets, and some applications that show how to use it.

 The syncped application is one of these applications, beging a full